dailystory/docs/articles/changelog/2020/october.md

 * Return id for contact activity notes
 * Check if Amp string is null or empty
 * Move personalize style into main css and add media query
+* Bug fixes and update for email designer branch

 ## October 29.
 2020
 * Refactor to remove lead stats